Lift Every Voice: Georgia Ave./Pleasant Plains Heritage Trail

 As you walk Lift Every Voice: Georgia Ave./Pleasant Plains Heritage Trail you'll find 19 poster-sized street signs combining storytelling with historic photographs and maps.
-The first sign is at Seventh and S Streets, NW, just outside the Shaw/Howard University station on Metro's Green Line.
+The first sign is at Seventh and S Streets, NW, just outside the Shaw/Howard University Metro Station on Metro's Green Line.

-The two-hour, self-guided tour follows Seventh Street/Georgia Avenue, with a couple of detours, to the Georgia Ave-Petworth Green Line Metro station at the intersection of Georgia and New Hampshire Avenues.
+The two-hour, self-guided tour follows Seventh Street/Georgia Avenue, with a couple of detours, to the Georgia Ave-Petworth Green Line Metro Station at the intersection of Georgia and New Hampshire Avenues, NW.
 As always, you may start your tour at any point along the trail.
-If you prefer to walk downhill, start at the top, at Sign 19.
+If you prefer to walk downhill, start at Sign 19.

 WHAT YOU'LL SEE

-• The Howard Theatre, which opened in 1910 as the nation's first major theater built for African Americans.
-Renovation began in 2010.
+• The Howard Theatre, which opened in 1910 as the nation's first major theater built for African Americans

 • Howard University, founded in 1867 to educate youth "in the liberal arts and sciences"